duncsully/nubbins/readme.md

 ## Batching Updates

 In cases where you're setting multiple datums at a time, it's highly recommended to wrap your updates in `Datum.action` to reduce unnecessary updates to subscribers.
 This is especially useful for "computed" or "derived" data.
+You can nest actions and the updates won't be made until the top-level action finishes.

 ```typescript
 const width = new Datum(1)